Glendale Galleria: History

 In 2016, it was reported that 30 million people have visited the Galleria throughout the year, making it one of the top 100 shopping centers according to Green Street Advisors.
-Charming Charlie and Sharetea were announced as new store openings for 2017.
 As of 2017, over 200 stores operate in the Galleria, with 6 of them acting as anchor stores.

 Architecture

 Originally, the Galleria was covered in a windowless, unadorned brick finish.
 This type of architecture reflected the style of other shopping malls built across the country between the 1960s and 1970s.

 Renovation

 Starting April 25, 2012, the Galleria underwent an extensive renovation.
 Designed by Kevin Kennon, objectives of the renovation included a modernized look, improved signage, and enhanced circulation and access.
 Various metal panels and meshes, most made out of white marble and black granite, were added to the building's facades.
 The renovation cost $57.5 million and was completed on November 9, 2013.

 In popular culture

 In 2020, American pop singer Billie Eilish used Glendale Galleria as the setting for her "Therefore I Am" music video.